 When you know someone who works at an organization you are applying to, you can be more confident that your resume will not get overlooked.
 For jobs that receive hundreds of applications, knowing someone there can be the difference between your resume going to the top of the pile and no one ever reading it.

-If your aspirational contacts are not in South Bend, go to Chicago on days when you don’t have classes, do phone networking, and schedule coffee chats over fall break.
+If your aspirational contacts are not in South Bend, go to your market on breaks or days when you don’t have classes (if your market is close enough to do that such as in Grand Rapids or Chicago), do phone networking, and schedule coffee chats over fall break.
 Keep building contacts.

 If you feel lost now that OCI schedules have been published, talk to a CDO counselor.
 We can help you work through the 5 C’s.